virtual-kubelet/virtual-kubelet/docs/proposals/MetricsUpdateProposal.md

 The kubernetes/kubelet code implements Prometheus' [collector](https://github.com/kubernetes/kubernetes/blob/master/pkg/kubelet/metrics/collectors/resource_metrics.go#L88) interface which is used along with the k8s.io/component-base implementation of the [registry](https://github.com/kubernetes/component-base/blob/40d14bdbd62f9e2ea697f97d81d4abc72839901e/metrics/registry.go#L114) interface in order to collect and return the metrics data using the Prometheus' [MetricFamily](https://github.com/prometheus/client_model/blob/master/go/metrics.pb.go#L773) data structure.

-The Gather method in the registry calls the kubelet collector's Collect method, and returns the data u the MetricFamily data structure.
+The Gather method in the registry calls the kubelet collector's Collect method, and returns the data using the MetricFamily data structure.
+The metrics server expects metrics to be encoded in prometheus' text format, and the kubelet uses the http handler from prometheus' promhttp module which returns the metrics data encoded in prometheus' text format encoding.
 ```go
 type KubeRegistry interface {
 	// Deprecated